 Assigns a workstation (at the specified host) as the originator.
 The workstation that physically initiates the job is considered the originator and subsequently has control of the job during processing unless this option is used.
-OPTION ORI takes effect when it's encountered in the control stream and can be specified several times in one stream.
+OPTION ORI takes effect (changes user-id) when it's encountered in the control stream.
+That is, the run processor immediately changes the user-id to the one specified by the ORI parameter.
+You have the option of specifying more than one OPTION ORI statement in the same job stream.
+In such cases, the last OPTION ORI statement encountered in the job stream designates the workstation that controls processing at execution time as the originator.
 Specify OPERATOR to designate the console as master.
 Specify a host-id to designate (a workstation at) a particular host.
 If host-id is omitted, the local host is assumed.
 When you specify a host-id, you must follow it with a user-id.
 This option in a saved translated control stream is effective when the stream is restored.

-OUT=(ORIGINATOR

-CENTRAL
+OUT={ORIGINATOR CENTRAL [host-id:]user-id

-[host-id:]user-id]